Written by: Lori, Naturalist

 Luckily for Packard, it is not physically possible for a humpback whale to swallow a human!
 While a human can certainly fit inside their large mouths, the throat of a humpback whale is roughly the size of a human fist – and can only stretch about 15 inches in diameter.
 Humpback whales prey on krill, plankton, herring, and other small fish – human beings are not a part of this varied diet.

 While Packard did sustain some soft tissue damage from his encounter with the humpback whale, he had no broken bones, and when interviewed said he was eager to get back in the water and continue diving.

 Not only that, but he mentioned that he wanted to apologize to the humpback whale for getting in its way!

 Now there’s a polite diver.

-If you want to read more about this story, you can find it here at the Cape Cod Times.
+You can read more about this story at the Cape Cod Times.